 With the new 2-legged authentication mechanisms available through Windows Azure Marketplace, developers can use the Translator API more securely and without fear of revealing credentials.
 The Azure Marketplace authentication is standard oAuth.

 20. How do I get technical support?

 Currently, technical support is offered through our forums and our blog.
 As the amount and type of support required by the Translator API user base changes over time, we may adjust our support offering to meet the changing needs of the Microsoft Translator community.

 21. All I need is to translate my website into the language visitors are most comfortable with.
 What is the free Microsoft Translator widget for web sites?

 1. I was using the Microsoft Translator API prior to the Azure Marketplace announcement, how do I continue using the Microsoft Translator API?

-For those of you who did not sign a commercial license agreement but have been using the Translator API for testing or non-commercial purposes (“non-commercial partners”), you can continue using the Translator API through March 31, 2012.
-On April 1, 2012, you must obtain an access token and be provisioned through Windows Azure Marketplace.
+For those of you who have been using the Translator API for both commercial and non-commercial purposes, you must obtain an access token and be provisioned through Windows Azure Marketplace.
+As of April 1, 2012, we have deprecated the Bing AppIDs and transitioned to the more secure Windows Azure mechanism.

 To use the Microsoft Translator API service with an access token, follow the steps below:

 1. Subscribe to the service through Marketplace.
 A free service tier of 2 million characters per month continues to be available.

 2. How do I migrate to Windows Azure Marketplace?